manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 ### Overriding

-In a subclass, a method with optional parameters overrides any superclass method that falls within its signature set--even if the superclass method has fewer parameters.
+In a subclass, a method with optional parameters **overrides** any superclass method that falls within its *signature set*--even if the superclass method has fewer parameters.

 ```java